psukys/ulauncher-plugin-windows/README.md

 # ulauncher-plugin-windows
-Ulauncher plugin for activating from a list of windows opened
+[Ulauncher](https://ulauncher.io) plugin for activating from a list of windows opened.

+## Usage

+`w ` to get a list of windows.
+Selecting one will activate the window.